giaanthunder/facenix/README.md

 ## Known issues
 - Attribute editing is not always successful.
 - When editing with StyleGAN, the same picture could be led to different results each time the image is uploaded.
+- The web server can serve 1 user each time due to high computing cost.

 ## Reference
 - [STGAN](https://arxiv.org/abs/1904.09709)